Gkcloud5/Cloud-engineer-learn-2025/01-OS/001 - OS Learn/Day 5 - Threads.md

 ###  5.6 Thread Synchronization:
 * When multiple threads share the same data, problems like `Race conditions`
 	* Use `locks` or `Semaphores` to control access.

+💬 **Takeaway Thought:**

+> “Threads are the secret hands that make your apps feel fast —
+> one mind, many hands, working in perfect rhythm.”